• Skip to main content

 Description

-Vegan spinach ricotta, which is a great way to fill homemade ravioli.
+Vegan spinach ricotta is a great option for a homemade ravioli filling.
 Made from cultured cashew cheese, this can be transferred to a piping bag to easily pipe filling into prepped ravioli dough.

 Ingredients